Stan Heath: South Florida

 Shortly after being fired from Arkansas, Heath agreed to a five-year contract with the South Florida Bulls on April 2, 2007, replacing Robert McCullum.
 The Bulls, coming off a 12–16 season the year before, lost their first 3 games of the season before rebounding with a win over in-state rival Florida State.

 During the 2009–10 season, Heath led the Bulls to their first postseason tournament appearance since 2002.
 The team won 20 games (with a 9–9 Big East record) and earned a spot in the NIT but lost in the first round to North Carolina State.

 Heath's most successful season came in his fifth year with the Bulls, when he led them to 22 victories, and tied for fourth in the Big East league standings.
 It was good enough to garner a 12 seed in the NCAA tournament, where USF defeated California in a play-in game and then knocked off fifth-seeded Temple in the round of 64 before losing to Ohio in the round of 32, 62–56.

 Heath and the Bulls parted ways after the team lost in the first round of the 2014 conference tournament.
 He spent one season as a college basketball analyst for ESPN.

 Back to assistant ranks

 On June 30, 2015, Heath and Jim Christian were reunited as Boston College announced Heath would join Christian's coaching staff.

 Lakeland Magic

 In August 2017, Heath was announced as the new head coach of the NBA G League team the Lakeland Magic, the affiliate team of the NBA's Orlando Magic.
 In 2021, he led Lakeland to the G League championship in the pandemic-shortened single-site season.
 He was then named the league's Coach of the Year.

 Eastern Michigan

 On April 12, 2021, Heath was appointed as the new head coach of the Eastern Michigan's men's basketball team.

+On March 8, 2026, Heath and Eastern Michigan mutually parted ways as his contract expired.
+He was 57–99 in five seasons at Eastern Michigan.